From pesticides to PFAS: The challenges posed by these new classes of chemicals for research and regulatory development in California

 • Dates: March 26, 2024

-• Location: Auditorium , Maison des Sciences de l’Homme - Saint Charles Campus, city center - 71 rue du Professeur Henri Serre, 34090 Montpellier
+• Location: Auditorium , Maison des Sciences de l’Homme – Saint Charles Campus, downtown – 71 Rue du Professeur Henri Serre, 34090 Montpellier

-Pesticides or persistent chemicals (PFAS) are often presented as posing less of a toxicological hazard and being less persistent in the environment than older generations of chemicals.
-However, recent research has revealed that new-generation pesticides, such as neonicotinoids, designed to target the receptor of certain insects (nAChR), have effects on non-target species.
+Pesticides and perpetual chemicals (PFAS) are often portrayed as posing less of a toxicological risk and being less persistent in the environment than older generations of chemicals.
+However, recent research has revealed that new-generation pesticides, such as neonicotinoids, designed to target a specific insect receptor (nAChR), have effects on non-target species.
 Similarly, short-chain PFAS have been promoted as safer alternatives to long-chain PFAS, which are recognized as toxic, ubiquitous, and persistent in the environment.
-These short-chain PFAS also exhibit remarkable biological and toxicological activities.
+These short-chain PFAS also exhibit significant biological and toxicological activities.
 In this presentation, we will review some of the emerging toxicological evidence on these two types of chemicals and discuss the challenges and limitations of their regulation, particularly in the California context.

 Speaker:

-Patrick Allard, Mak'it guest, Professor at the Institute for Society and Genetics at the University of California, Los Angeles (UCLA), researcher in genetics, epigenetics, developmental biology, and environmental health.
+Patrick Allard, guest on Mak’it, professor at the Institute for Society and Genetics at the University of California, Los Angeles (UCLA), and researcher in genetics, epigenetics, developmental biology, and environmental health.

-Event organized as part of the ExposUM Institute, in collaboration with Mak'it, with the support of MSH-SUD.
+Event organized as part of the ExposUM Institute, in collaboration with Mak’it, with support from MSH-SUD.